team178/team178.github.io/index.md

 ---
 ### About the team

->The 2nd Law Enforcers have been an active participant in FIRST (For Inspiration and Recognition of Science and Technology) since 1997.
+>The 2nd Law Enforcers have been an active participant in *FIRST* (For Inspiration & Recognition of Science & Technology) since 1997.
 We aim to provide real-world opportunities for our team members to grow as team members and leaders and to educate the public about STEM topics.
 Read more [here](http://farmingtonrobotics.org/about).

-### Dream FIRST
+### Dream *FIRST*

->Dream FIRST is our main outreach program for children ages 3 to 10, developed by our team.
+>Dream *FIRST* is our main outreach program for children ages 3 to 10, developed by our team.
 The goal of this program is to cultivate children's interest in science, technology, engineering, and math (STEM) because we believe that by training the kids at a young age, we can spark an interest in science that lasts a lifetime.
 Read more about this program [here](http://farmingtonrobotics.org/dreamfirst).

 ### Our Sponsors